AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/integration-permissions-overview.md

 <p>
 <b>Security Roles</b>
 <br>
-If your organization uses Dynamics Security Roles, please make sure the connected user, or the dedicated Marketo Measure User has sufficient read/write permissions to the required entities.
+If your organization uses Dynamics Security Roles, make sure the connected user, or the dedicated Marketo Measure User has sufficient read/write permissions to the required entities.
 <br>
 Security Roles are located here: Settings > Security > Security Roles
 <br>